aaaidan/otagokidsautism/_posts/2014-10-07-movie-night-fundraiser.markdown

 ---
-title:  "Movie night fundraiser"
+title: Movie night fundraiser
 layout: post
+published: true
 ---

-We’re running a movie night fundraiser on __Thursday 30th October at Metro Cinema__, Moray Place, Dunedin.
+We’re running a movie night fundraiser on __Thursday 30th October at Metro Cinema__, Moray Place, Dunedin!

 The film is [Hector and the Search for Happiness][hector] (2014, UK).
 It’s the NZ opening night of the movie.